Eastern Europe Tours

 Our eye-opening tour of the highlights of Georgia explores the fascinating current and ancient capitals of Tbilisi and Mtskheta, dramatic mountain scenery along the renowned Georgian Military Road, ancient citadels and churches in breathtaking locations, the unbelievable cave-city of Vardzia, the fruitful Kakheti wine region where ancient techniques are still used with modern methods, and so much more.

-- 11 Days - Tirana and Back
+- 11 Nights - Tirana and Back

 - Fly Tour from £1,749